newwayland/blog/content/post/the-unreasonable-ineffectiveness-of-sanctions-on-russia/index.md

 ## The Saving Grace

-Sanctions are based upon a belief about Russia and a belief about money: that Russia is utterly dependent upon imports to survive, that rubles need ‘confidence’ and ‘interest payments’ to be accepted, that freezing ‘international reserves’ will cause bank runs, that inflation will run rampant.
+Sanctions are based upon a belief about Russia and a belief about money: that Russia is utterly dependent upon imports to survive, that roubles need ‘confidence’ and ‘interest payments’ to be accepted, that freezing ‘international reserves’ will cause bank runs, that inflation will run rampant.

-In reality, Russia is self-sufficient in what it needs, rubles are accepted because there are tax payments to pay, interest is utterly irrelevant and can be zero to eliminate inadvertent demand injection, and freezing ‘international reserves’ will just result in dollar and euro denominated deposits in Russian banks being frozen in the same way, if not entirely confiscated under emergency tax legislation.
+In reality, Russia is self-sufficient in what it needs, roubles are accepted because there are tax payments to pay, interest is utterly irrelevant and can be zero to eliminate inadvertent demand injection, and freezing ‘international reserves’ will just result in dollar and euro denominated deposits in Russian banks being frozen in the same way, if not entirely confiscated under emergency tax legislation.
 After all, keeping your assets in foreign denominations isn’t the act of a patriot and is likely somebody who would oppose Putin’s regime.
 Taxing away their money seems like a good way to reduce their power - after all that’s what the “tax the rich” people keep saying in the West

 In 1940 JM Keynes [published a pamphlet](https://archive.org/details/in.ernet.dli.2015.499597/page/n63/mode/2up) called “How to pay for the war” where he explains how equipment for a war is produced and distributed and what the population must do to enable it.
 In it is the following: “In a totalitarian state the problem of the distribution of sacrifice does not exist.
 That is one of its initial advantages for war”.

 Putin’s Russia can easily counter sanctions.
-It can put taxes up - payable in rubles to ensure demand matches supply.
+It can put taxes up - payable in roubles to ensure demand matches supply.
 It can freeze savings in foreign currencies at its banks.
 It can lower interest rates to eliminate [the Interest/Price spiral]({{< relref "interest-price-spiral" >}}).
-It can demand that its exports are settled in rubles or simply stop exporting - since there is no longer anything on the other side worth importing.
+It can demand that its exports are settled in roubles or simply stop exporting - since there is no longer anything on the other side worth importing.
 It can redeploy workers from the export industry to the production of substitute products and services.
 It can physically ration goods and services amongst the population.

 Putin [is a conservative statist](https://www.bibliotecapleyades.net/sociopolitica/sociopol_russia22.htm).
 All we can hope is that the ‘sound finance’ nonsense is solidly in his mind in the same way as the other dubious notions he has laid out at length over the last few weeks, and that he will make the same mistakes with money as Erdogan and other totalitarian leaders.
-If he has read “How to pay for the war” and truly understood it, and particularly if he has gained insights into the power he has with the ruble that flows from understanding Modern Monetary Theory, then it will be the West blinking wondering what happened, not Russia.
+If he has read “How to pay for the war” and truly understood it, and particularly if he has gained insights into the power he has with the rouble that flows from understanding Modern Monetary Theory, then it will be the West blinking wondering what happened, not Russia.

 Like all alchemy, financial alchemy works like the hypnotism of the stage magician - an illusion that only captures those with weak gullible minds.
 Pushing Russia back is going to require a rather more physical approach, which is something our effete elite appear incapable of understanding.